uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/glossary.rst

     :sorted:

     Accessor
-        A |dal_short_name| concept for an object that provides access to the data of another object in the special :term:`data format` .
+        A |dal_short_name| concept for an object that provides access to the data of another object in the special :term:`data format`.
+It abstracts data access from interface of an object and provides uniform access to the data stored in objects of different types.

     Batch Mode
         The computation mode for an algorithm in |dal_short_name|, where all the